The Catalan National Assembly (ANC) is a popular, unified, plural and democratic organisation working towards Catalonia becoming a new European State.

 Although the Assembly is a new platform, it has deep roots.
 One of its most obvious precursors was the Assemblea de Catalunya (Assembly of Catalonia), a unitary movement that brought together all the country’s democratic groups towards the end of the Franco dictatorship, with the goal of restoring the national and social liberties that the dictatorship had tried to suppress for ever.

 This is channelled through a National Secretariat, a collective body consisting of men and women who are democratically elected as individuals.
 The main strength of the ANC, however, is in its grassroots organization, in its regional and sectoral assemblies.
 Everyone belongs to a territorial assembly in their village, town or city.
 The sectoral assemblies bring together members who share some feature, affinity, quality, profession, etc. Entrepreneurs, farmers and journalists for independence, to mention just a few of these groups, convey the pro-sovereignty message to professional groups or associations.
 Meanwhile, Catalans living in different parts of the world and sharing this goal also have their own sectoral asssembly, Catalunya Exterior (Catalonia Abroad), which allows them to coordinate ideas and messages.
-The whole of this vast structure (which as of March 2013 has about 13.600 full members and about 13.500 supporters), developed in a relatively short time, has from the outset applied scrupulous criteria for internal, participatory democracy.
+The whole of this vast structure (which as of Januar 2015 has about 80,000 supporters, of which 40,000 are fully contributing members), developed in a relatively short time, has from the outset applied scrupulous criteria for internal, participatory democracy.

 Paradoxically, Catalans commemorate on this day their 1714 defeat at the hands of the Bourbon troops during the War of the Spanish Succession.
 Traditionally, it has been a day for remembrance and national reivindication.
 In the lead up to the 2012 commemoration, the Assembly held the so-called March for Independence, which sought to present the organization throughout the country, to encourage young people to join the movement and, above all, to call the public in general to a mass demonstration in Barcelona.
 The success of the initiative exceeded the Assembly’s own forecasts.
 That afternoon over one and a half million Catalans gathered in the streets of the Catalan capital to demand that their country should become a new European State.
 It was a peaceful, incident-free march, led by civil society, with families paying out of their own pockets the coach ride from around the country, and with political parties joining in just like any other organisation of society.
 The President of the Generalitat, Artur Mas, listened to and heeded the grassroots message, and shortly afterwards he dissolved Parliament and called a snap election to put the people’s message to the electoral test.
 The election gave an irrefutable victory to the groups supporting the self-determination of Catalonia.